 Intermediate and Final Products

-AI Annex B, Part 1(g)paragraph (g)
+AI Annex B, paragraph (g)

 Rule 13.2 also governs the situation involving intermediate and final products.

 The term “intermediate” is intended to mean intermediate or starting products.
 Such products have the ability to be used to produce final products through a physical or chemical change in which the intermediate loses its identity.